nschloe/github-trends/CODE_OF_CONDUCT.md

-# gh-stars Code of Conduct
+# stargraph Code of Conduct

 ## Our Pledge